lostyawolfer/trident/readme.md

 - worldborder is at 50k / -50k in all directions in all dimensions
 - everyone's first spawn is random within said border (instead of everyone spawning in the same place)
 - everyone's health is displayed under nickname and also in tab
-- wardens have their own bossbars (multiple, actually) (they also change color when warden is angry or not)
+- wardens have their own bossbars (they also change color when warden is angry or not)
 - end crystals in the end have their special bossbar too
 - items can be picked up significantly faster after dropping them
 - items dropped on death have their lifespan expanded and they also glow through walls